milomedia/tilix/_drafts/2020-06-18-summer-solstice-2020.md

 ## Latest innovation

 When most people hear the words ‘solar power’, they think of panels on rooftops or a solar farm in the desert.
 But there are now several exciting new solar technologies either in the pipeline or already on the market.
 These promising technologies will change the way we think about solar energy production.
-Here are some newly innovative solar products being worked on today:
+Here are some newly innovative solar products being worked on today.

 ### Solar cars